JShruti/JShruti/README.md

 ### Hi there 👋 I am Shruti 😊
 I am a former technical recruiter, currently transitioning into a software engineering role.
 I completed a rigorous 10-week full-stack coding boot camp at Mind-Mingle.
 Throughout the program, I honed my technical skills in TypeScript, HTML, and CSS using the NextJS framework to build web applications.
+My background in talent acquisition has equipped me with valuable insights into team building and navigating the tech industry.
+This experience has instilled in me the confidence to seamlessly integrate into collaborative environments.
+I am enthusiastic about bringing my unique blend of technical expertise, team-building experience, and positive outlook to an organization.

+At present, I am actively seeking job opportunities where I can apply my newly acquired skills and contribute to solving real-world problems or projects.

 <!--
 **JShruti/JShruti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.